 C-3 Using knowledge of somatic cancer-causing variants to identify germline variants associated with increase cancer risk

-We will use knowledge of somatic variants that potentially function as cancer driver events to identify germline variants associated with increased cancer susceptibility.
+We will use knowledge of somatic variants that potentially function as cancer drivers to identify germline variants associated with increased cancer susceptibility.
 Thus, our approach will be innovative in analyzing somatic and germline variants in an integrative fashion.

 C-4 Analyzing variants in ncRNAs

-Most previous studies for functional interpretation of noncoding GWAS variants have primarily focused on regulatory regions associated with transcription factor binding sites or regions of open chromatin.
-Our approach will also analyze impact of variants in ncRNAs and thus this will form another major innovative component of our approach.
+Most previous studies for functional interpretation of noncoding GWAS variants have primarily focused on regulatory regions associated with TF binding sites or regions of open chromatin.
+Our approach will also analyze the impact of variants on ncRNAs.

 C-5 Functionally validating rare variants

-Rare variations in regulatory regions of genome can have a paramount influence on biological processes and might function as primer for recurrent somatic mutations in adjacent genomic regions or might contribute to long-range changes in chromatin regulation.
-Using a comprehensive panel of cell lines and genome editing tools like the CRISPR-CAS system we will introduce the rare variations in cell lines and study the effect on cellular physiology.
-This innovative approach will allow us to generate a catalogue of biological outcomes that can be attributed to a rare variation in a physiological setting.
+Using a panel of cell lines and genome editing tools like the CRISPR-CAS system we will introduce rare variations into cell lines and study their effect on cellular physiology.
+This approach will allow us to generate a catalogue of biological outcomes that can be attributed to a rare variation in a physiological setting.

 D Approach